Chimneys: Locating Leaks and Maintenance Needs -watch Videos

 Flashing is connected to brick and mortar and the roofing system.
 Over time, the seal between the mortar and flashing will deteriorate causing water to seep in.

-IMAGE DESCRIPTION: A cut-away view of a chimney crown shows wlooks like.
+A cut-away view of a chimney crown shows what it looks like.
 When water gets through the cement slab, the bricks absorb the moist and finally will crack during winter.

 When a chimney is very far gone and the grout is loose or missing.
 When a chimney is not an aesthetic part of the building, then it could be better to wrap the entire chimney with a membrane.